FMProducts/Write-And-View/README.md

 # Write-And-View
-Write html,css code and see in View (local browser)
+Write html,css code and see in View (local browser).
+Go in sources